Enryun/Common_SwiftUI/README.md

 ## AlertWithErrorBinding:

-Presents a customizable alert using the provided [CommonAlert](#commonalert) conforming data.
+This solution presents a customizable alert whenever the `Binding` error data has value.
+The error must conform to the provided [CommonAlert](#commonalert) protocol.

-This function displays an alert based on the properties defined in an instance of `T`, where `T` conforms to the `CommonAlert` protocol.
-It allows for dynamic alert content including title, subtitle, and custom button actions.

-Parameter:
-- `alert`: A binding to an optional `CommonAlert` conforming object that provides the data for the alert.

 #### CommonAlert: